zeusssz/ninja/README.md

-## Raven - Vulnerability Detection Tool
+## Ninja - Vulnerability Detection Tool

-Raven is a high-performance vulnerability detection tool written in C++.
+Ninja is a high-performance vulnerability detection tool written in C++.
 It integrates with the Z3 Theorem Prover for symbolic execution and cURL for fetching vulnerability data from APIs like the National Vulnerability Database (NVD).

 ---